sony/nnc-plugin/manuals/Post_Process/XAI/LIME.rst

    * - input
      - Specify the dataset CSV file containing the data to analyze.

-   * - categorical
-     - Specify the indices of the columns in the input CSV where categorical features are used.
-It has to be given in integers separated with comma.

    * - index
      - Specify the index of the data in the input CSV.